 Tagged autumn, commissioned work, copyright, fun, lesson learnt, man, mychoice, Portrait, rejected, the netherlands, woman

-A couple of months ago a really good friend of mine came to visit the Netherlands together with his beautiful, and pregnant, wife.
+A couple of months ago, a really good friend of mine came to visit the Netherlands together with his beautiful, and pregnant, wife.
 I had the pleasure of spending time with them and photographing them at his parents house.
-It’s been quite a few years since I did a pregnancy shoot and this was only the 4th ever.
+It’s been quite a few years since I did my last pregnancy shoot and this was only the 4th ever.

 It’s so cool to see a friend again after both of us lived abroad for a couple of years and to see him now as a married man and parent-to-be.

 I did not realize it at the time of the shoot, but things changed for me as well.
 The shoot brought me out of a photography funk and general career doubt.
 Less than two weeks later I started a new job; in a new line of work and in a new city.
 Change is apparently good as photography work has been flowing since as well:)